ekke-rs/ekke_merge/README.md

 - change should_panic tests to verify the error type
 - add other collections from std
 - add impls for other formats than yaml
+- add a macro to generate for tuples of longer arity